gabledata/recap/docs/plugins.md

 app = typer.Typer()
 ```

-Packages can export their commands using the `recap.commands` entrypoint.
+Packages can export their commands using the `recap.commands` entry-point.
 Here's how Recap's built-in commands are defined in its [pyproject.toml](https://github.com/recap-cloud/recap/blob/main/pyproject.toml):

 ```toml
 [project.entry-points."recap.commands"]